 There is a reason most GIFs you’ve are short clips: GIF files get very large, very fast.
 That makes them best used for small, looping applications.

-Using video and GIFs in PowerPoint
+Using movies and GIFs in PowerPoint

 Both videos and GIFs can be excellent additions to a PowerPoint, and there are specific situations that each is best suited for.
 Once you learn when to use each, adding motion to your PowerPoints will be fast, easy, and highly effective!